-Competence and fitness to practice law are safeguarded by the examination and character screening requirements of the admissions process, and by the disciplinary system.
-The D.C.
-Bar further protects the interests of members of the public by maintaining a clients' security fund through membership dues.
+Education, competence, and fitness to practice law are safeguarded by the examination and character screening requirements of the admissions process, and by the disciplinary system.
+The District of Columbia Bar further protects the interests of members of the public by maintaining a clients' security fund through membership dues.